salma-elmaghawry/Modee-App/README.md

 This feature-based layout keeps feature code together (UI, state, data) which simplifies scaling the project.

-## State management: Why Cubit
+## ⚡ State management: Why Cubit

-- Simplicity: Cubit (from the bloc package) provides a minimal and predictable way to manage state with less boilerplate than full Bloc setup.
+- ✅ Simplicity: Cubit (from the bloc package) provides a minimal and predictable way to manage state with less boilerplate than full Bloc setup.
-- Testability: Cubits are easy to unit test — they are plain classes that emit states.
+- ✅ Testability: Cubits are easy to unit test — they are plain classes that emit states.
-- Observable states: UI subscribes to state changes via `BlocBuilder`/`BlocListener` which keeps presentation separated from business logic.
+- ✅ Observable states: UI subscribes to state changes via `BlocBuilder`/`BlocListener` which keeps presentation separated from business logic.

 In this project, each feature (e.g., products, categories, cart) exposes a Cubit that handles requests and emits `Loading`, `Loaded`, and `Error` states.
 Repositories abstract the networking and return models.

-## Error handling
+## 🚨 Error handling

 - Networking uses `Dio` wrapped by `ApiService`.
 Timeouts and network errors are mapped to `ApiException` with helpful messages (e.g., "No Internet connection" or "Request timed out").
 - UI reads error states and shows readable messages (and a retry action where appropriate).

-## Demo images
+🛍️ UI Preview — Demo Screens

 Below are screenshots from the app.
 They are referenced from the `assets/images/` folder.
 If they are not present, add them there.